openhealthcare/opal/doc/docs/guides/context_processors.md

 ## Default context processors

 Context processors are part of the Django template language.
-The context processor is applied *after* the context for a given request.
 In Opal we use this to give all templates access to some generic information about the internals of Opal applications.

 ### Settings
 All Opal settings are copied into the context of the template.